What Is A Speed Oven? – Pros, Cons & Expert Advice

-Most speed ovens have a microwave function that can be used to reheat food in a matter of minutes.
-While also offering more consistent results than a traditional microwave.
-Additionally, some speed ovens may have a convection or grill function that can be used to reheat food and give it a crispy texture.
+Most have a dedicated microwave function that can be used to reheat food in a matter of minutes.
+Additionally, some may have a convection or grill function that can be used to reheat food and give it a crispy texture. 😋

 There you have it!
 What is a speed oven – explained!